How To Book THE SCORPIONS For Your Event!

 A year later, in August 1989, 20 years after Woodstock, the Soviet authorities, encouraged by the success of the SCORPIONS' 1988 Leningrad concert, gave permission for the legendary Moscow Music Peace Festival.
 Here, the SCORPIONS shared the stage with other international hard rock acts, including

 Bon Jovi, Mötley Crüe,

-Ozzy Osbourne and the Russian band, Gorky Park, playing to 260,000 Soviet rock fans in Moscow’s Lenin Stadium.
+Cinderella and Ozzy Osbourne and the Russian band, Gorky Park, playing to 260,000 Soviet rock fans in Moscow’s Lenin Stadium.
 In September 1989 Klaus Meine drew on his impressions of the Moscow Music Peace Festival, to create the SCORPIONS' smash hit "Wind of Change."